ahtohbi4/create-request/README.md

 // -> <Request 'GET https://example.com/api/projects/page/1'>
 ```

-In addition, you can define a function to validate the URL parameters.
-In this case, instead of a string, you should
+In addition, you can define a function to validate the URL parameters (see
+*[Validation](#validation-url-params-result-config-and-response)*).
+In this case, instead of a string, you should pass
-pass an object with the next parameters:
+an object with the next parameters:

  - `pattern` — is the same string as seen above (static or dynamic part of the URL) and
  - `validate` — function to validate.